blebon/directChillFoam/README.md

   [http://www.gnu.org/licenses/](http://www.gnu.org/licenses/), for a description of the GNU General Public License terms under which you can copy the files.

+## Contributing to directChillFoam

+  Contributions to directChillFoam are welcome.
+To contribute, create a branch with a [pull request](https://github.com/blebon/directChillFoam/pulls), tick all the checkboxes and add a clear description of your proposed change.

+## Bug reports

+  If you discover a bug, open a new [issue](https://github.com/blebon/directChillFoam/issues/new) and complete all the requested sections.

 ## Direct-Chill (DC) Casting Application

   This repository contains developments for modeling direct-chill (DC) casting by Bruno Lebon at BCAST, Brunel University London using OpenFOAM.